The-Arbiter/Markdown-Writeups/PoW_fork/Mitigating replay attacks for DAI and MKR holders going into the merge.md

 ![[PoW_PRs.png]]
 [*Open pull requests changing the chain ID remain unmerged.*](https://github.com/ethereumpow/go-ethereum/pulls)

 Based on this, it appears that there's a non-zero chance that PoW ETH *will use the same chainId* as PoS ETH.
-This is **really not good** if you don't know what you're doing.
 The following discussion assumes that the `chainId` of the PoW fork will be `1`.
-Let's discuss why this is *really* bad and how you can avoid being impacted.
+Let's discuss why this is *really* bad and how you can minimise the risk that you are affected by this.

 ## What is a replay attack?

 A replay attack is taking a transaction from one network and using it on another network.
-Let's say you sent someone 100 wETH on the PoW fork; you wouldn't want this action to be repeatable on the Ethereum mainnet without your permission, right?
+If you sent someone 100 wETH on the PoW fork; you wouldn't want this action to be repeatable on the Ethereum mainnet without your permission, however replay attacks make this possible.

 > *A replay attack is the broadcasting of a transaction from one blockchain/network on another blockchain/network.*

-A replay attack involves taking your transaction on PoW ETH and **replaying** it on PoS ETH.
-[EIP-155](https://github.com/ethereum/EIPs/issues/155) was implemented to prevent replay attacks by using a unique `chainId` value for different networks (such as Binance Smart Chain, Polygon and testnets like Rinkeby and Goerli) **however if the same `chainId` is used on two networks, replay attacks become possible again.**
+A replay attack involves taking a transaction on PoW ETH and **replaying** it on PoS ETH.
+[EIP-155](https://github.com/ethereum/EIPs/issues/155) was implemented to prevent replay attacks by using a unique `chainId` value for different networks (such as Binance Smart Chain and Polygon as well as testnets like Rinkeby and Goerli) **however if the same `chainId` is used on two networks, replay attacks become possible again.**

 ## How do replay attacks affect DAI and MKR owners?